pavelraiden/noktvrn_ai_artist/docs/development/dev_diary.md

 *   Data pipelines for automated metric collection are not implemented.

 **Future Recommendations:**
-*   Prioritize obtaining and integrating the `LUMA_API_KEY` or selecting an alternative video generation service.
 *   Implement a configuration step or clear instructions for setting the `TELEGRAM_CHAT_ID`.
 *   Develop and benchmark the intelligent LLM routing logic.
 *   Address the stale modules through refactoring or removal.